mccarthysean/make-responsive-images/README.md

 pip install responsive-images-generator
 ```

-Or you can clone `responsive-images-generator` and get started locally
+Or you can clone `responsive-images-generator` and start locally

 ```bash